 I am very glad that men are not in control of this war.
 This war is between the forces of darkness and the forces of light.
 God is in no danger of losing this war, however, He is using this conflict for His purposes to fulfill His will for the Church.
-Ken Silva told me in an email today, “As you know a large part of the ministries I have been given to do involve the Internet Front of this spiritual Vietnam of a Truth War.
+My dear friend, the late Ken Silva told me in an email several years ago, “As you know a large part of the ministries I have been given to do involve the Internet Front of this spiritual Vietnam of a Truth War.
 I never asked to be involved along a frontier, which is still largely developing because, in my view, the Lord is using it to circumvent some of the apostatizing denominational leadership and spread truth in a similar fashion as He once used house churches in the first century.
 Short story; it’s not a fun place.”
 I Amen that last part.
-The front lines in this war are not a fun place.
-I also received some encouragement today from my friends over at Strange Baptist Fire who stated, “When we engaged in polemics we knew the calling was to periods of controversy and trials.
-How hot they get is well within God’s gracious control, as He conforms us to the image of His Son.
-His promise not to tempt us beyond what we are able must extend to cyberspace as well.
-Do press on as God leads, upholding the truth of His sovereign grace.”

 The enemy now seems to have new leadership.
 These new leaders are equipped to do much damage.
 When I first started this writing and contending for the faith those I came up against were intelligent and were good with words, but they contended from human logic, which is very easy to defeat with God’s Word.
 However, now there are new leaders who are dynamic, very well accepted by many of our denominational leaders, and they are aggressive and do not listen when we rebuke them.
 They manipulate opinion, cause divisions and create obstacles contrary to the doctrine that we have been taught from God’s Word.
 It as if they have been given power over the minds and hearts of those they exploit.
 The divisions are growing.
 More and more former friends are now joining the camp of the enemy.
 However, we must remember that this is just another period of controversy and trials and the heat from it is well within God’s gracious control.
 He is using this to perfect His church while filling up His wrath against those with whom we are contending.